SAP-samples/cloud-btp-cli-api-codejam/exercises/04-retrieving-parsing-json-output/README.md

 "AWS","supportsTrial":false,"provisioningServiceUrl":"https://provisioning-service.cfapps.eu10.hana.
 ```

 Note that there wouldn't be the hard line breaks you see here (which are just so the data fits on the page width-wise) ... but any whitespace we saw earlier wouldn't be there either.
+Incidentally, there's a real example of this type of compact JSON output that occurs in a later exercise, when [requesting an access token](../06-core-services-api-creds/README.md#request-the-token).

 Try getting any sensible output from that using `grep` now!